 The Historical Perspectives curriculum requires the following elements each semester:

 Michael McGuigan (Mr. Mike) teaches lower school Historical Perspectives at TAPA.
 Mike has an MAT from Brown University and an MA in Philosophical Theology from Andover Newton.
 He wrote his thesis on Nietzsche's Philosophy of History.
 In 2009, Mike co-wrote with Dr. Jeff Fifield, The Beauty of the Experience: AI Principles in Action, published in the AI Practitioner.
 Prior to joining the TAPA ensemble, Mike served for ten years as a teacher in Mexico, the Dominican Republic, and Guatemala.
 During his time overseas he taught high school British Literature, high school World History, Middle school Humanities, and an International Baccalaureate Theory of Knowledge class.
 Mike has directed over 13 middle and high school plays and, early in life, worked painting murals in schools, hospitals, and public buildings.
 When not teaching Mike enjoys rock and ice climbing, mountaineering, and being with his family.

-Kevin Cordeiro, Lower School Historical Perspectives Instructor and Aspiring Principal
+Kevin Cordeiro, Lower School Historical Perspectives Instructor and Academic Dean

 If you want to learn more about Mr. Cordeiro, check out the mini-documentary that TAPA Film Major Aydan S (Class of 2020) made about him here.